HardlyDifficult/Tutorials/Quaternions.md

 Gimbal lock is a situation when 2 of the rotation axes collapse, effectively representing the same movement.
 This means instead of the usual 3 degrees of freedom (x, y, and z) you only have two.

 Here is an example.
-Once an object reaches 90 degrees on the X axis the Y and Z axes collapse and modifying either produces the same results (where a change to Y is the same as a negative change to Z).
+Once an object reaches 90 degrees on the X axis, the Y and Z axes collapse and modifying either produces the same results (where a change to Y is the same as a negative change to Z).

 <img src=https://i.imgur.com/uUxzimi.gif width=500px>